PHOM Indicator Report of Diabetes Prevalence

 Risk FactorsBeing overweight or obese is a major risk factor for developing diabetes.
 The risk of developing diabetes can be substantially reduced through weight loss and regular physical activity.
 The Diabetes Primary Prevention Study (DPP) showed that weight loss and participation in regular physical activity can significantly decrease the risk.
 The DPP clinical trial included over 3,000 people who had impaired fasting glucose and were at an increased risk for developing diabetes.
 Participants who engaged in moderately intense physical activity for 30 minutes per day and lost 5 to 7 percent of their body weight decreased their risk of diabetes dramatically.
 This behavioral activity was effective for all participants in the study, regardless of age or ethnic group (http://www.cdc.gov/diabetes/news/docs/dpp.htm).
 Some risk factors cannot be modified, such as older age or membership in a minority racial or ethnic group.
 Nevertheless, risk can be substantially reduced through adhering to a nutritious diet and participating in regular physical activity.

 How Are We Doing?The prevalence of diabetes has risen and will likely continue to rise steadily, both nationally and in Utah.
 Several factors contribute to this increase.
-Increasing rates of obesity and sedentary lifestyles add to the number of people at risk for developing diabetes, while improvements in medical care mean people with diabetes are living longer.
-If current trends continue, it is possible that as much as one-fourth of the adult population will have diabetes by 2050 (see http://www.pophealthmetrics.com/content/8/1/29).
+Increasing rates of obesity and sedentary lifestyles add to the number of people at risk for developing diabetes, while improvements in medical care mean people with diabetes are living longer (see http://www.pophealthmetrics.com/content/8/1/29).

 Healthy People Objective D-1:Reduce the annual number of new cases of diagnosed diabetes in the population